rhuairahrighairidh/nitpick/README.md

 To uninstall run:

     pip uninstall nitpick

-This library is designed to be used with IPython.
+This library is designed to be used alongside IPython.
 It doesn't require IPython to be installed but if you want to install ipython run:

     pip install ipython[all]